testus-x/ksh/docs/PR-HowTo.md

   * Use the [**Issue page**](https://help.github.com/en/github/managing-your-work-on-github/using-search-to-filter-issues-and-pull-requests) on github to discuss and track PR related ideas, enhancements, tasks, bugs, brainstorming (the **what**).
 Document the results as compact as possible in the code or commit message.
   * Use the [**PR page**](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) on github to comment/annotate code related details (the **how**).
   * Commit messages: title
-    * max.
+    * Max.
 72 chars.
-If too long, try to shorten it, add a <LF> and use the longer description as "body" of the commit.
+If too long, try to shorten it, and add the longer description to the "body" of the commit message.
-    * should contain a reference to the issue ID, e.g. see #321
+    * Should contain a reference to the issue ID, e.g. see #321.
-    * to auto-close the related issue prefix with 'fix #123' or append '(fixes #321)' or use any other [auto-close phrase](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
+    * To auto-close the related issue prefix with 'fix #123' or append '(fixes #321)' or use any other [auto-close phrase](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
   * Commit message: body
     * the commit message body gets separated from the commit message title by a single blank line.
     * if the message title contains no reference to the issue ID, add the following tag to the body of all commits: `  See: #321` - replace 321 with the issue ID.
 You may add more using a single whitespace as separator.
-    * max. line length: 80 chars
+    * max. line length: 80 chars.
     * if more than one author should be named, add the following line for each of them to the end of the message body: `Co-authored-by: Given Name <email>` - the email should be the one, which the author used to registred with github.
     * important know how refs should be part of the commit message unless they are already inlined in the code.
 If github issue pages are not available, one should still be able to get the know how to understand the patch pretty easy.
   * Code units, commits, patches: One should be able to read and understand them pretty easy, quickly.
 So:
-    * keep them as compact as possible
+    * Keep them as compact as possible.
-    * inline documentation where it makes sense
+    * Inline documentation where it makes sense.
-    * squash as needed - especially if several changes are made to a PR it might be very cluttered and hard to catch the real changes to the code base.
+    * Squash as needed - especially if several changes are made to a PR it might be very cluttered and hard to catch the real changes to the code base.
 Squashing may help to selectively clean up the mess.
-    * trim trailing whitespaces.
+    * Trim trailing whitespaces.
 If you have a color enabled terminal, use `git diff master` and watch out for red boxes.

 To fix any of the of the problems mentioned above, one should use the **rebase** feature of git:
 ```